lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 ### The backend

-THis script executes in the context of ableton's bundled python interpreter and with a lot of limitations (e.g. sending a simple keystroke or click is not possible from the script).
+This script executes in the context of ableton's bundled python interpreter and with a lot of limitations (e.g. sending a simple keystroke or click is not possible from the script).
 To make these kind of things possible the script is supported by a backend that you can find in [this repo](https://github.com/lebrunthibault/Protocol-0-backend).